Winchester Institute for Contemplative Education and Practice

 About the Institute

 Launched in Sept.
-2019, this innovative project, unique in the UK, is a network of more than 20 academic and professional staff from across the University who are keen to develop alternative forms of teaching and learning, a robust research base and practical tools for both personal and professional practice.
-The Institute is an independent extra-department unit within the Senior Management Group.
+2019, this innovative project, unique in the UK, is a network of around 40 academic and professional staff and PhD students from across the University who are keen to develop alternative forms of teaching and learning, a robust research base and practical tools for both personal and professional practice.
+The Institute is an independent extra-departmental unit within the Senior Management Team.

 The aim of the Institute’s work will be to create a robust, inclusive and sustainable community of practice that includes academic and professional staff and the membership and work of the student Contemplative Community.